flannon/btap/README.md

     $ btap

-  *  When run as root it also starts a lauchd job that monitors the video droivers and audio levels.
+  *  When run as root it also starts a lauchd job that monitors the video drivers and audio levels.
 Should they become re-enabled it will re-run btap.

     $ sudo btap